 Table 1 presents descriptive data on these index scores.
 Looking at the LASEE max sample index scores, scores range from 11.5 to 51.9.
 The median score, 34.9, indicates that the typical student experienced a liberal education slightly above the midpoint of the scale.
 For the pedagogy component, the average score of 9.4 accounts for nearly 50 percent of the total available points (20).
 For the curriculum component, the average score of 16.3 represents 59 percent of total available points (27.5), while for the community component the average score of 8.2 represents 66 percent of the available points (12.5).
-In other words, students were more likely to be exposed to the community aspects of a liberal education.
+In other words, students were more likely to be exposed to the community aspects of a liberal education and least likely to be exposed to the pedagogical aspects of a liberal education.

 The distribution of LASEE max variables index scores is similar to that of the LASEE max sample index scores, though there are notable differences worth highlighting.
 While LASEE max variables index scores ranged from 25.5 to 85.3, the median score, 58.9, indicates that the typical alumni survey participant experienced a liberal education above the midpoint of the scale.
 The average score for the pedagogy component, 19.5, represents 56 percent of the total available points, compared to 50 percent for the max sample.
-For the curriculum component, the average score of 21.2 represents 61 percent of total available points, while for the community component the average score of 16.7 represents 56 percent of the average score of 16.7 represents 56 percent.
+For the curriculum component, the average score of 21.2 represents 61 percent of total available points, while for the community component the average score of 16.7 represents 56 percent of the available points, compared to 59 percent and 66 percent for the max sample.

-max sample.
 In other words, graduates in the max variables sample were more likely to be exposed to the pedagogical aspects of a liberal education and less likely to be exposed to the community aspects than students in the max sample.